Port Perry: Notable residents

-In film
+In film and television

-Port Perry has attracted many film crews over the years, both for feature film and television; it doubled as the fictional Maine town of Mooseport in the 2004 film Welcome to Mooseport and was used briefly as a small town in New Hampshire during the sixth season of The West Wing.

-The town was the primary production location for the 1996 film, Fly Away Home, based on Port Perry inventor Bill Lishman's experiments in the 1980s and 1990s imprinting geese in order to alter and preserve migration routes.
+Port Perry has attracted many film crews over the years, both for feature film and television.
+It served as the fictional Maine town of Mooseport in the 2004 film Welcome to Mooseport and was used briefly as a small town in New Hampshire during the sixth season of The West Wing.
+The town was the primary production location for the 1996 film Fly Away Home, based on Port Perry inventor Bill Lishman's experiments in the 1980s and 1990s imprinting geese in order to alter and preserve migration routes.
 The film fictionalized Lishman's personal life, but used him as a consultant for its aerial and technical production.
+Outdoor scenes of the 2023 horror movie Thanksgiving were filmed in downtown Port Perry.

-Port Perry is also used as exteriors for the TV series Hemlock Grove which is set in Western Pennsylvania.

-American TV Series "Jack Reacher" (Season 1) was shot around Downtown Port Perry in 2020–2021.
-The town's "Piano Inn & Cafe" was changed into a "JJ's Ale House" for the shoot.

-Port Perry was used as a small town known as Lakeside for season three of the Amazon show American Gods (TV series).
+Port Perry was used as exteriors for the TV series Hemlock Grove which is set in Western Pennsylvania.
+Amazon TV series Reacher (Season 1) was shot around downtown Port Perry in 2020–2021.
+The town's Piano Inn & Cafe was renamed to "JJ's Ale House" for the shoot.
+Port Perry was used as a small town known as Lakeside for season three of the Amazon TV series American Gods.
 They painted the shop portion of the Mill black, and the "PORT PERRY" wording at the top of the Old Mill was changed to "LAKESIDE" for the duration of filming.

-Outdoor scenes of the movie Thanksgiving were filmed in downtown Port Perry.